 Married Filing Separate vs. Married Filing Joint Calculator

 (Remember this is just an estimate and shouldn’t be relied on as your true taxes.
 Consult a tax professional to get the numbers for your exact situation.)

 The most relevant credit is the child dependent care tax credit (CDCTC) — not to be confused with the child tax credit (CTC).
-(Why do these names have to be so similar?)
-Also, the student loan interest deduction goes away.
+Additionally, the student loan interest deduction goes away.

-(Tax laws can change so consult the IRS website or a tax professional to learn about the differences in taxes filing separately versus filing jointly.)
+Tax laws change, so consult the IRS website or a tax professional to learn about the differences in taxes filing separately versus filing jointly.

 Which filing status will save you the most money paying back student loans?

-Filing separately if both spouses have federal student loan debt eligible for IDR doesn’t make much sense.
+Filing separately if both spouses have federal student loan debt eligible for IDR doesn’t make much sense for married borrowers.
 There are a few exceptions, but this is typically a decision for married couples where only one of them has student loans.